Article 370 of the Constitution of India: Calls for abrogation

-2019 actions
+2019 Developments

 Presidential order of 2019

 On 5 August 2019, Home Minister Amit Shah announced in the Rajya Sabha (upper house of the Indian Parliament) that the President of India had issued The Constitution (Application to Jammu and Kashmir) Order, 2019 (C.O.
 272) under Article 370, superseding the Constitution (Application to Jammu and Kashmir) Order, 1954.
 The order stated that all the provisions of the Indian Constitution applied to Jammu and Kashmir.
 Whereas the 1954 order specified that only some articles of the Indian constitution to apply to the state, the new order removed all such restrictions.
 This in effect meant that the separate Constitution of Jammu and Kashmir stood abrogated.
 The order was stated to have been issued with the "concurrence of the Government of State of Jammu and Kashmir" which apparently meant the Governor appointed by the Union government.

 The Presidential Order 2019 also added clause (4) with four sub-clauses to Article 367 under "interpretations".
 The phrase "Sadar-i-Riyasat acting on the aid and advice of the Council of Ministers" shall be construed as the "Governor of Jammu and Kashmir".
 The phrase "State government" shall include the Governor.
 In proviso to clause (3) of article 370 of the Constitution, the expression "Constituent Assembly of the State referred to in clause (2)" shall read "Legislative Assembly of the State".
 According to Jill Cottrell, some of the Presidential orders under Article 370 have been issued since 1954 in similar circumstances when the state was under President's rule.
 The Union governments interpreted the "concurrence of the state government" under these circumstances to mean the Governor.

 Immediately after placing the Presidential Order 2019 before the Rajya Sabha, Home Minister Amit Shah moved a resolution recommending that the president issue an order under article 370(3) rendering all clauses of Article 370 inoperative.
 After the resolution was adopted by both houses of the parliament, the president issued Constitutional Order 273 on 6 August 2019 replacing the extant text of Article 370 with the following text: